JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

   kotlin.native.binary.mimallocUseCompaction=true
   ```

 * Switch to the custom memory allocator.
-It is still [Beta](components-stability.md#stability-levels-explained) and
-  to try it in your projects, set the `-Xallocator=custom` compilation option in your Gradle build script.
+It is still [Beta](components-stability.md#stability-levels-explained).
+To try it in your projects, set the `-Xallocator=custom` compilation option in your Gradle build script.

   For more information on the design of the new allocator, see this [README](https://github.com/JetBrains/kotlin/blob/master/kotlin-native/runtime/src/custom_alloc/README.md).